mnwilliams2730/top_recipes/README.md

-# top_recipes
+#Top Recipes
-An app that allows you to look at the most popular recipes on social media
+This is an app that allows you to look at the 30 most popular recipes of a particular dish on social media.
+Mobile version coming soon.